dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ####### Thus the node does not have a successful installation at the time of the crash.
 Once the thread is resurrected and the commands
 ####### are re-executed on the node, the node can be empirically tested via an SSH to see of the service(s) are actually running.
 ```
-So the main sections of the module2f consist of
+So the main sections of the module2f consist of:

 - The "top stuff" (imports, whitelist stuff,ENV variables, helper functions for the refactored resurrection_install_tomcat() )
 - The refactored install_tomcat from  module2, renamed resurrection_install_tomcat()